 I went to Mount Hyjal with only basic combat training.

-I would leave as a battle hardened war mage.
+I left it as a battle hardened war mage.